 The current market conditions create specific opportunities for disciplined buyers.

 Post-1995 Costa-Hawkins inventory is the most competitive category.
-Cap rate compression has been strongest here.
 Buyer pool is deepest.
-Returns depend on operational execution rather than cap rate arbitrage.
+Returns depend on operational execution.

-Pre-1978 LA City with a clear value-add story offers cap rate expansion relative to 2024 purchase timing.
-The catch: the value-add thesis has to account for the July 2026 RSO rewrite, which constrains future rent capture.
+Pre-1978 LA City with a clear value-add story is a different arithmetic than it was in 2024.
+The value-add thesis has to account for the July 2026 RSO rewrite, which constrains future rent capture.
 Deals that worked at 2024 underwriting often do not pencil at 2026 underwriting.

 Unincorporated LA County trades at a structural discount because of the tighter RSTPO.
 For buyers who can accept the regulatory overhang, the price point is attractive.
 The overhang is real.